 Though you can enjoy it as it is, for our resident readers who want to minimize the coffee taste, cut the concentrate with water, ice, soda, syrup, milk, sugar, cream, etc.

-You can get really creative with this cup of coffee.
+You can get really creative with this type of coffee.

 12. Caramel Macchiato